package-operator/package-operator/docs/api-reference.md

 Used in:
 * [ClusterObjectSetStatus](#clusterobjectsetstatus)
 * [ObjectSetStatus](#objectsetstatus)
+## coordination.package-operator.run/v1alpha1

+The package v1alpha1 contains API Schema definitions for the v1alpha1 version of the coordination Package Operator API group, containing helper APIs to coordinate rollout into the cluster.

+---
 ## manifests.package-operator.run/v1alpha1

 The package v1alpha1 contains API Schema definitions for the v1alpha1 version of the manifests API group,